PaddlePaddle/XWorld/xrobot/API.md

 The return value `actions` is a python dictionary with which special actions can be applied int next step.

-The number of actions is limited to 10!
-It cannot execute any action id are larger than 10!
+However, the number of actions is limited to 10!
+It cannot step forward with any action id is larger than 10!

 ## Only Render One Frame